IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 <script type="text/javascript"
         src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>
 In this post, I will argue that the ontological argument explains the existence of the fundamental law of physics, i.e., a Theory of Everything.
 So, this will be a reasonably satisfying solution to the fundamental question of metaphysics: [Why is there anything at all?](https://en.wikipedia.org/wiki/Why_is_there_anything_at_all%3F){:target="_blank"} I will argue that the fundamental law of physics is a ***logically necessary entity***, and after its existence is justified, all things physical will follow from it.
-The Theory of Everything is the only mathematical entity whose existence is uplifted into the physical reality.
+The Theory of Everything is the only mathematical entity whose mere mathematical existence is uplifted so that it becomes the physical reality.
 <!--more-->

 - [Introduction](#introduction)